Syracuse University: Research

+researches gravitational waves astronomy, designing of Cosmic Explorer next-gen observatory, development new quantum optics technologies and precision measurement to build new detectors.

 In June 2022, Syracuse University announced the launch of the Center for Democracy, Journalism and Citizenship, a collaborative initiative between the Newhouse School and Maxwell School, in Washington D.C.
 The center aims to address the loss of trust in journalism and democracy, political polarization, and the deterioration of civil discourse.
 It will host prominent speakers at public events, sponsor scholarly and applied research, and provide students with an opportunity to spend a semester in Washington D.C.

 Syracuse University Press

-Syracuse University Press is a university press that is part of Syracuse University.
-The areas of focus for the Press include Middle East studies, Native American studies, peace and conflict resolution, Irish studies and Jewish studies, New York State, television and popular culture, sports and entertainment.
-The Press was founded on August 2, 1943, by Chancellor William Pearson Tolley and benefactor Thomas J. Watson.
+Syracuse University Press has several areas of focus: Middle East studies, Native American studies, peace and conflict resolution, Irish studies and Jewish studies, New York State, television and popular culture, sports and entertainment.
+The press was founded on August 2, 1943, by Chancellor William Pearson Tolley and benefactor Thomas J. Watson.
 It is a member of the Association of American University Presses.

-University lectures

-Every year as a tradition, the university invites speakers from around the world, leading thinkers and practitioners in sustainability, advertising, redevelopment, human rights, journalism, and the environment.
-The lecturers are selected for their academic and public service excellence.
-The university lectures are supported by the university trustees, alumni, and friends.
-Previous university lecturers have included Ishmael Beah, author of A Long Way Gone: Memoirs of a Boy Soldier; 45th vice president of the United States Al Gore; economist and Nobel Prize winner Muhammad Yunus; author and columnist William Safire; environmental justice advocate Majora Carter; and environmental law attorney Robert Kennedy Jr.

 Student life

 Syracuse University has a diverse student population, representing all 50 US states and over 127 countries.
-In 2020, 52% of that class are women.
+52% of the 2020 class were women.
 Approximately 15 percent of students are from outside of the US, and are supported by the Center for International Services within the university's Division of Student Affairs.

 Media

-CitrusTV (formerly UUTV, HillTV and Synapse) is the university's entirely student-run television studio and one of the largest student-run TV studios in the country with over 300 active members.
+CitrusTV (formerly UUTV, HillTV and Synapse) is the university's entirely student-run television studio and one of the largest student-run TV studios in the country, with over 300 active members.

 There are also multiple student-run magazines and other print publications, including: The Onondagan Yearbook (defunct), The Daily Orange, Student Voice, Perception, Jerk Magazine, What the Health, 360, Baked Magazine, The Out Crowd, and Equal Time.
 The Daily Orange, a fully independent student newspaper published since 1903, is free and published daily during the Syracuse University academic year.
-It is often ranked amongst the best student newspapers in the United States.
+It is often ranked among the best student newspapers in the United States.

 WAER, a radio station owned by the University, features jazz music, NPR, and Syracuse Orange play-by-play programming around the clock.
 It is best known for its sports staff, which has produced many prominent sportscasters.
 WJPZ-FM and WERW are independent student-run radio stations and feature Top 40 (CHR), underground rock music, world music, folk music, occasional news, and some political or public affairs programs.